For two years, I was fighting pain and heavy bleeding, going to the doctor and them not finding anything and just telling me to get on the pill.

 Two years of not finding answers, two years of pain, two years of embarrassment.

-I had had enough and I sought out a new doctor and during our first appointment he said “here are your options”.
+I had had enough, so I sought out a new doctor.
+During our first appointment, he said “here are your options”.

 I have options other than the pill?
 I opted to go with an ablation.

 I have two wonderful children and didn’t plan on anymore.
 For this procedure, I needed an ultrasound to make sure nothing else was causing the bleeding.

 During the ultrasound, my doctor found a polyp on the left side of my uterus.
 The plan was to get the polyp before the ablation.
 After the polyp removal, it would be sent out for testing.
 My doctor told me it was just for testing and that he did not feel that it would come back as anything due to my age (32) and health (healthy and active).